 - 1. Loosen the guard clamp screw and remove the guard from the motor. - 2.
 Use the arbor wrenches to remove the blade from the saw.
 The arbor shaft has left-handed threads, so you will have to turn the nut clockwise to loosen. - 3.
 Lock the rip lock. - 4.
-Turn the handwheel in a clockwise direction to raise the radial arm about 2 inches and remove the styrofoam packing blocks. - 5.
+Raise the radial arm about 2 inches and remove the styrofoam packing blocks. - 5.
 Clean the small pieces of styrofoam off the saw. - 6.
 Place the motor on the center channel of the saw and remove the three table boards and fence. - 7.
 Remove the lock nut and flat washer from the motor pivot support.
 (Figure 67)